-Giving life to Te Tiriti o Waitangi in the Auckland Plan can create a more equitable future for Aucklanders and generations to come.
+Giving life to te Tiriti o Waitangi in the Auckland Plan contributes to a more equitable future for Aucklanders and generations to come.

-It is an agreement between Māori and the Crown, and recognises the unique and special place of Māori as tangata whenua.
+Māori and the Crown, and recognises the unique and special place of Māori as

-There are various statutory obligations requiring the Auckland Council to consider the Treaty principles and enable Māori participation in decision-making, in recognition of the Treaty guarantee of tino rangatiratanga (chieftainship – authority over hapū and territories).
+There are statutory obligations requiring Auckland Council to consider Treaty principles and enable Māori participation in decision-making.